joshterrill/911/README.md

 Change the END LOCATION and press enter for the map to update and give you new directions and route.

+Directions are given to you in bullet points and get updated as the map updates.

 ### install
 ```bash
 git clone https://github.com/joshterrill/911